NeuroTechX/ntx_slack_archive/_montreal.md

  >yannick It was a blast, thanks for showing my own to setup and work with anaconda, looking forward to dec 1st.

+11/19/2017 5:29 PM

+ **sydneyneurotechx** :

+ >yannick Theano will stop be supported soon